theory/justatheory/content/post/privacy/token-dimensions.md

 link: https://www.iovation.com/blog/token-dimensions
 ---

-C'est mois, in my second [post] on Tokenization the [iovation blog]:
+C'est mois, in my second [post] on Tokenization for the [iovation blog]:

 > These requirements demonstrate the two dimensions of tokenization:
 > reversibility and determinism.
 Reversible tokens may be detokenized to recover